Maburidi/maburidi.github.io/_posts/2023-09-10-paper_accepted.markdown

 # to disable this page, simply set published: false or delete this file
 #published: false
 ---
-Excited to share that my paper "Enhancing Drug Safety and Efficacy: Wasserstein Distance-Based Graph Kernel for Drug Property" has been accepted for presentation at the  [IEEE AIMHC 2024](https://www.aimhc.org/) conference in Los Angeles!
+Excited to share that my paper "E(2023) Optimal Transport and Contrastive-Based Clustering for Annotation-Free Tissue Analysis in Histopathology Images.
+International Conference on Machine Learning and Applications [IEEE ICMLA 2023](https://www.icmla-conference.org/icmla23/) conference in Florida!